Ferlab-Ste-Justine/Post-processing-Pipeline/.github/CONTRIBUTING.md

 However, don't be put off by this template - other more general issues and suggestions are welcome!
 Contributions to the code are even more welcome ;)

+Since this repository is in construction, some of the points below might not apply yet (ex: tests, linter, naming conventions, versioning).
+Make sure to do the maximum possible.
+If you are not sure about current standards or need support, you can ask help on the [#bioinfo](https://cr-ste-justine.slack.com/archives/C074VMACUD9slack) slack channel.

 ## Contribution workflow

 If you'd like to write some code for ferlab/postprocessing, the standard workflow is as follows: